olivancu/electricity-cost-calculator/README.md

 The folder 'cost_calculator' contains the source code of the Bill Calculator.
 The rest of the README describes how to instanciate the main classes and their useful methods.

+## Add to PythonPath

+export PYTHONPATH=$PYTHONPATH:/path/to/git/repo

 ## Packages dependency

-pandas, holidays, datetime, enum, pytz, requests
+pandas, holidays, datetime, enum, pytz, requests, lxml, xbos

 # Bill Calculator creation